Funding Your Graduate Studies

 Graduate assistants holding appointments as teaching assistants, research assistants, or administrative fellows may be eligible for tuition benefits, resident rate privileges, and the Graduate Assistant Health Plan, depending on the percentage of their appointment.
 See our Graduate Assistant Employment Information page for more details.

-Domestic graduate students are also eligible to apply for financial aid, primarily loans, to help pay for graduate school.
+Degree-seeking domestic graduate students are also eligible to apply for financial aid, primarily loans, to help pay for graduate school.
+Please be aware that University of Minnesota certificate programs are not eligible for federal financial aid programs.
 For more information, visit the following UMD OneStop pages:

 The Graduate School also maintains lists of University-wide funding opportunities, and external funding opportunities.
 Please note that some US scholarship, grant, fellowship, and loan programs are not open to international students.